Leak@$k$: Unlearning Does Not Make LLMs Forget Under Probabilistic Decoding: Evaluation on Unlearning Benchmarks

 \section{Evaluation on Unlearning Benchmarks}

-In this section, we present a systematic evaluation of $\widehat{\pk}$ across three widely used LLM unlearning benchmarks, TOFU, MUSE, and WMDP.
+In this section, we present a systematic evaluation of $\widehat{\pk}$ across three widely used LLM unlearning benchmarks, TOFU, MUSE-News, and WMDP.
 We consider several unlearning methods and adopt the appropriate core metric for each dataset.
 We use the unbiased estimator $\widehat{\pk}$ as our primary measure, as it achieves lower variance than the naive worst-$k$ estimator $\pkw$.

-\textbf{Evaluation Set.} Each benchmark provides two evaluation sets: one for the \textit{forget} task and one for the \textit{retain} task.
-For the forget task, we report $\widehat{\pk}$ with the proper core evaluation metric.
-For the retain task, we only provide a high-level check of utility preservation, measured as the \textit{average} metric score across generations for each prompt, because averaging reflects consistent overall performance on the retain set.
-Since our focus is on unlearning reliability, most of our analysis centers on the forget set.
-Below, we describe the evaluation sets for TOFU, MUSE, and WMDP.

-\underline{TOFU.} We exploit $4{,}000$ QA pairs containing $200$ fictitious author profiles generated with GPT-4, where each profile contains $20$ pairs.
-Each question queries a specific attribute of an author, and the corresponding answer provides a one-sentence description.
-We evaluate under the \textit{forget10} scenario, which corresponds to a $10\%$ forget set; the unlearned model is required to forget $20$ designated authors (forget eval set) while retaining knowledge of the remaining $180$ authors (retain eval set).

-\underline{MUSE.} This dataset is designed to evaluates unlearning under practical conditions defined in~\cite{shi2024muse}.
-We focus on the \textit{knowledge memorization} setting to measure QA performance, i.e., whether the model can reproduce factual content from news articles.
-In contrast, verbatim memorization targets exact string recall, and privacy leakage only checks if the model was ever trained on the forget set.
-For MUSE-News, we use $100$ GPT-4–generated QA pairs from BBC news after August 2023~\cite{li2023avoiding} for both forget and retain tasks.
-For MUSE-Books, we exploit $100$ GPT-4–generated QA pairs from the \textit{Harry Potter} book series for the forget set, and use related content from the \textit{Harry Potter} FanWiki to construct the retain evaluation set.
-We note that for both corpora, the gold answers are provided in a \textit{keyword-only} format.

-\underline{WMDP.} We use the biological subset of WMDP (WMDP-bio) \citep{li2024wmdp} to study the removal of harmful knowledge in the biomedical domain.
-Unless otherwise noted, experiments are conducted on all $1{,}273$ questions, with the retain analysis performed using the MMLU benchmark \citep{hendrycks2020measuring} to isolate the effect of unlearning on bio-related facts.
+The description of the evaluation set for each set is provided in \textbf{Appendix~\ref{app:eval-details}}.

 \textbf{Evaluation Metric.} We now discuss the appropriate choice of core metrics for evaluating $\widehat{\pk}$ across benchmarks: